qkunst/collectiemanagement/report.md

 ImportCollection
   instance methods
+    #write_json_work
+      creates a simple work
+      creates a new artist if id is given

+ImportCollection::Workbook
+  instance methods
     #internal_header_row_offset
       should work humanely
     #workbook
       should update import settings
     #import_file_to_workbook_table
       should return the table
+    #columns_for_select
+      should not expose unsupported options
+      should include must have appraisal keys
     #update
       should allow for updating import settings
     #read